viictoo/OctAPI/README.md

 ---

 ## Release Notes

+### v0.4.1 - 2025-03-10
+- **Postman Export Grouping**: Routes are now grouped into subfolders based on their basepath instead of all being placed in the root folder, making API organization clearer.

 ### v0.4.0 - 2025-03-05
 - **Enhanced FastAPI Processing**: Improved FastAPI route processing to handle router prefixes and include them in the basepath.